 - difficulty closing your eyes – for example, the upper eyelid may remain open while you are asleep, which can dry out the eye surface and cause scarring

-- lid lag, which is a pulling down of the lower eyelid that is often temporary
+- lid lag – a pulling down of the lower eyelid (this is often temporary)

-- ectropion, which is a slack and outward-rolling lower eyelid
+- ectropion – a slack and outward-rolling lower eyelid

 - eyelid disorders that involve abnormal positioning of the upper eyelids (eyelid ptosis) or loose eyelid skin – these disorders can coexist with sagging forehead and eyebrow structures

 - the development of lumps inside the lower eyelid, which can irritate the eye surface